msu-alglab/essentcell/README.md

     * contains the final output graph.
     * [Refer the following file](results_default/Patient2/Patient2_kappa_2.pdf)

+If the user wishes to **customize the final graph**, then the user can edit the **generategraph.py** using graphviz attributes to generate the desired output graph.

 TODOS:
 - Change code to handle the missing data.
 - Change constraint 8 to handle a single z_i (new method)